 5. Turn on automatic payments

-To find out if your employer provides student loan repayment benefits, inquire within your company’s human resource department.
-If you are beginning your job search after graduation, always ask potential employers if this is a benefit the offer or plan to offer in the near future.
+To determine if your employer provides student loan repayment benefits, you can inquire within your company’s human resource department.
+If you are beginning your job search after graduation, ask potential employers about the availability of these benefits.
+Some companies may have plans to implement similar programs in the future.